alexeymasasin/dotfiles/README.md

 <h2 id="installation">Installation</h2>

 - Clone this repo to your local machine: `git clone https://github.com/alexeymasasin/dotfiles.git`
-- Copy the contents from [this folder](https://github.com/alexeymasasin/dotfiles/tree/main/bspwm) to your `~/` path and reaplace everything
+- Copy the contents from [this folder](https://github.com/alexeymasasin/dotfiles/tree/main/bspwm) to your `~/` path and replace everything
 - Make sure that all scripts are executable (if not: `sudo chmod +x <script-file>`)
 - Install required <a href="#packages">packages</a> and <a href="#fonts">fonts</a>
 - Enable required <a href="#services">services</a>